“We return to each other in waves. This is how water loves.” – Nayyirah Waheed

-While we train and train and train, to respond to weapons of mass destruction attacks, to protect our airways and waterways, to quickly move our troops in and out of various theaters, without geographic limit, to respond and engage defensively or offensively, we have never concentrated our training efforts on defending our homeland.
-I believe this paralyzed, if but for a moment, those of us serving a peaceful tour of duty at home.
+While we have trained and trained and trained, to respond to weapons of mass destruction attacks, to protect our airways and waterways, to quickly move our troops in and out of various theaters, without geographic limit, to respond and engage defensively or offensively, to respond to humanitarian crises we have never concentrated our training efforts on defending our homeland.
+This paralyzed me, if but for a moment as I thought about those of us serving a peaceful tour of duty.
 I will never forget my moment of paralysis.
-It was just moments after the base Executive Officer called me, I stood in front of the TV, holding the phone to my ear, neither of us speaking, for several moments.
-I interrupted my own moment of silence with the realization that my peaceful tour of duty had just abruptly ended, and my responsibilities as an Antiterrorism/Force Protection Officer had just become what I had trained to do, but always away from our homeland.
+It was just moments after the Executive Officer called me, I stood in front of the TV, holding the phone to my ear, neither of us speaking, for several moments.
+I interrupted my own moment of silence with the realization that my peaceful tour of duty had just abruptly ended, and my responsibilities as an Antiterrorism/Force Protection Officer had just become what I had trained to do, but never to protect our homeland.

-It was now my responsibility to advise the base Commanding Officer, lock down the installation, position the troops and defend our homeland.
+It was now my responsibility to advise the Commanding Officer, lock down the installation, position the troops and defend our homeland.
 I don’t know how long we will remain in this heightened force protection condition, but I know that I cannot stop and allow myself to consider the devastating events of this day.
-My heart is heavy and my soul is weeping, for our nation, and for those in Manhattan, DC, Pennsylvania, as well as those in other areas that have been forever changed by this atrophic act of today.
+My heart is heavy, and my soul is weeping for our nation, and for those in Manhattan, DC, Pennsylvania, as well as those in other areas that have been forever changed by this atrophic act.
 I have the watch and will continue to stand the watch defending our homeland, for our country, as well as for those who are grieving the loss of their innocent loved ones.

 I love you, Dad.